projectbuildcraft/buildcraft/README.md

 1.1 Aesthetics

-- The GUI is aesthetically pleasing.
+- The GUI is aesthetically pleasing and user-friendly and supports graphs for user analysis.

+2.0 Optimization

+- The program calculates the build order with the earliest time at which an array of units can be produced

+- The program calculates the build order with the best economy possible to have an array of units by a certain time